 According to statistics, more than 680 breaches have been reported by businesses that are subject to PIPEDA within a period of one year.
 The fact that over 28 million Canadians have been affected by these breaches reveals the challenges faced by the Canadian government.

 General Data Protection Regulation (GDPR) — The European Union

 GDPR is applicable within the EU.
 It broadens the definition of sensitive data, adding IP addresses and biometric and genetic data, racial and ethnic origin and religion, allows individuals to delete their data, and withdraw their consent of data collection any time they want.

 Fines are serious and can go up to 10 million euros.

 In 2019 a Dutch Haga Hospital was penalized with a €460,000 GDPR data breach fine because the record of a well-known Dutch person has been viewed by several employees without authorization.
 The GDPR investigation also revealed that the healthcare unit failed to implement quality security control, didn’t have two-factor authentication in place, and monitor log files to detect unauthorized data access.

 Langate cooperated with Verified Clinical Trials to help them create a system that adheres to all HIPAA and GDPR requirements.
-VCT is an innovative clinical trial database registry that prevents dual enrollment in clinical trials.
+VCT is an innovative SaaS clinical trials solution that prevents dual enrollment.
 It serves numerous pharmaceutical sponsors and Contract Research Organizations while improving the quality of clinical research, enhancing safety, maintaining full patient confidentiality, and significantly reducing the study-related costs.